GatoGraphQL/GatoGraphQL/README.md

 Because it was originally conceived for WordPress, PoP's current implementation is in PHP, which can be perfectly used for other PHP-based CMSs (such as Joomla or Drupal).
 For this reason, we are transforming the codebase to make PoP become CMS-agnostic, splitting plugins into 2 entities: a generic implementation that should work for every CMS (eg: "pop-engine") and a specific one for WordPress (eg: "pop-engine-wp"), so that only the latter one should be re-implemented for other CMSs.

-> Note: This task is a work in progress and nowhere near completion: plenty of code has been implemented following the WordPress architecture (eg: basing the object model on posts, pages and custom post types), and must be assesed if it is compatible for other CMSs.
+> Note: This task is a work in progress and nowhere near completion: plenty of code has been implemented following the WordPress architecture (eg: basing the object model on posts, pages and custom post types), and must be assessed if it is compatible for other CMSs.

 ## The API (JSON response) specification